cristopherb19/osTicket-ticket-lifecycle/README.md

 <h2>Conclusion</h2>

 By following these steps, you have successfully demonstrated the lifecycle of a ticket from intake to resolution within osTicket.
+Learning how to properly manage a ticket from intake to resolution helps you stay organized, work more efficiently, and ensure that customer issues are handled quickly and correctly.
 This lab highlights the importance of ticket properties, proper assignment, and resolution processes in a help desk environment.